Wellington brunch guide

 39 Abel Smith St

 Another of my favourite Wellington brunch spots is somewhere I love to to take out-of-towners to.
-‘The Cross’ feels quite uniquely Wellington with it’s garden bar.
+‘The Cross’ feels quite uniquely Wellington with its garden bar.
 Blankets and hot water bottles are required most of the year, but the sun, lighting and atmosphere make it an awesome place to hang out.

 There’s enough space that you can rock up with a large group without a booking and get a table and be assured that there will be something for everyone.